-Examination results are confirmed by the MCC Central Examination Committee, which meets in June for the spring administration and in December for the fall administration.
+Examination results are confirmed by the Medical Council of Canada (MCC) Central Examination Committee (CEC), which meets in June for the spring session and typically meets in December for the fall session.

 Please ensure that the mailing address in your physiciansapply.ca account is up to date to allow us to send your Licentiate package to the correct address.

 You may take the MCCQE Part II a maximum of four times.
 A one-year waiting period will be required between the third and fourth attempts.
 After four attempts, in exceptional personal circumstances, you can appeal the Central Examination Committee (CEC) for special permission to make a fifth attempt.
 You may not retake the exam if you have passed the exam.

 Exam attempts before 2018 do not count toward the total limit; the count starts in 2018.
 As well, a result of “no standing” does not count as an attempt.
 However, failing or a status of “denied standing” are considered attempts.